Maintained status

 Changing from a work permit or visitor status to a study permit

-If you are on a work permit or visitor status then apply for a study permit, you can stay in Canada while your application is in progress, but you cannot start studying until you receive your study permit.
+If you are on a work permit or are eligible to apply inside Canada as a visitor then apply for a study permit, you can stay in Canada while your application is in progress, but you cannot start studying until you receive your study permit.

 If you have a work permit, you must stop working when it expires.